-Our Group is principally engaged in loan business and finance lease business.
-We conduct our loan business primarily through the Company and JJHX.
-Based in Quanzhou city, we are the largest licensed microfinance company in Fujian province in terms of revenue in 2020, according to the statistics of the Fujian Financial Supervision Bureau (福建省地方金融監督管理局).
+Our Group is principally engaged in loan business.
+Based in Quanzhou city, we are the largest licensed microfinance company in Fujian province in terms of revenue in 2021, according to the statistics of the Fujian Financial Supervision Bureau (福建省地方金融監督管理局).
 We are primarily dedicated to providing local entrepreneurial individuals, SMEs and microenterprises with practical and flexible short-term financing solutions to support their continued development and address their ongoing liquidity needs.
-Since October 2018, we commenced our finance leasing business principally engaged in the provision of automobile finance leasing services for SMEs and individuals in the PRC.
-The COVID-19 epidemic in 2020 has caused a significant impact on the global economy.
-Part of our operations were affected by the epidemic.
-In order to better cope with the changing economic and social environment, we decreased our loan size and carefully developed our finance lease business in response to the increasing credit risk.

 During the Reporting Period, we generated substantially all of our income by charging interest on the loans extended to our customers.
-For the year ended 31 December 2020, the total loans granted to our customers amounted to RMB1,112.8 million.
-Our interest income from loans receivable was RMB143.5 million for the year ended 31 December 2020.
-Our interest income from finance lease receivables was RMB2.7 million for the year ended 31 December 2020.
+For the year ended 31 December 2021, the total loans granted to our customers amounted to RMB2,221.0 million.
+Our interest income from loans receivable was RMB139.1 million for the year ended 31 December 2021.